jigyasasinghariya/Airbnb-Tableau-Dashboard/README.md

 **User-Friendly Interface**: The dashboard prioritizes user experience, making it accessible for both casual users and data enthusiasts.

 SOME USEFUL INSIGHTS:-
-Top 10 hosts by total review.
+1.Top 10 hosts by total review.
-Average price in neighbourhood-room type.
+2.Average price in neighbourhood-room type.
-Total reviews by year.
+3.Total reviews by year.
-Total bookings by month.
+4.Total bookings by month.
-Average reviews per month by room type & neighbourhood groups.
+5.Average reviews per month by room type & neighbourhood groups.